yh382/F1-Tenth-Duke/optional_software_nx.rst

                 Target selection window.

-10. Click the "Flash" button and it takes about 30 mins for our device.
+10. Click the "Flash" button which takes about 30 mins for our device.

         .. figure:: Images/nx-software-step10.png
                 :align: center